cbrueffer/tnverify/NOTES.md

 - input file which lists pairings?
 - Bind everything into one binary
 - possibility to add files to existing analysis
+- Switch for storing mpileups in memory or on disk?

 Correctness